Hammarn/1MB335/Lab5.md

 ## Introduction / Background information to Session 5

-In this session you will focus on alignments.
-As you have seen in the lecture, you can align two sequences (pairwise alignment) or multiple sequences (multiple alignment).
+In this session, you will focus on alignments.
+As you have seen in the lecture, you can align two sequences (pairwise alignment) or multiple sequences (multiple alignments).
 Today, you will do a bit of both.
-For the pairwise alignment part, you will follow a tutorial that was developped by Rasmus Wernersson.
+For the pairwise alignment part, you will follow a tutorial that was developed by Rasmus Wernersson.
 For the multiple alignment part, you will continue to work with the mitochondrial genomes from Sessions 3 and 4.
 You will also work with additional mitochondrial genomes.
-This will prepare you for the bioinformatic project, as one of the first steps of the project will be to align sequences.
+This will prepare you for the bioinformatics project, as one of the first steps of the project will be to align sequences.

 ## Goals